Welcome to UrbanPhotoFest 03-08 November 2016

 Photography, Memory and Archive

 We are pleased to announce an exciting schedule of events for this year’s festival run over six days.
 We aimed for five days, but there were just too many good ideas coming in, so we decided to extend it this year.
-UrbanPhotoFest will appeal to photographers, artists, film-makers, and those interested in urban theory and research, and includes the two-day annual Urban Encounters conference at Goldsmiths, University of London, a masterclass with award-winning photojournalist Dario Mitidieri in association with The Mango Lab, Seminars with London Independent Photography (LIP) and the British Library, workshops, walks, a UPA (Urban Photographers’ Association) portfolio review and a new Urban Photo Village exploring this year’s theme of Photography, Memory and Archive.
+UrbanPhotoFest will appeal to photographers, artists, film-makers, and those interested in urban theory and research, and includes the two-day annual Urban Encounters conference at Goldsmiths, University of London, a masterclass with award-winning photojournalist Dario Mitidieri in association with The Mango Lab, a seminar with London Independent Photography (LIP), workshops, walks, a UPA (Urban Photographers’ Association) portfolio review and a new Urban Photo Village exploring this year’s theme of Photography, Memory and Archive.

 The Festival starts with an artist’s keynote from the internationally renowned urban photographer Sirkka-Liisa Konttinen at Tate Modern on Thursday 3 November, followed by a wine reception and festival launch event.
 The finalists and winners of this year’s UrbanPhotoFest Open competition will also be announced at the Tate reception.
 The response to last year’s competition theme of (re:)Thinking the Street, was very good, and the variety of creative responses was outstanding with 20 finalists selected from over 500 entries.
 Gill Golding, our competition organizer has already started work on next year’s UPF Open, so look out for details on our news and blog pages.

 This year’s Urban Encounters conference at Goldsmiths (4 & 5 November), starts with a keynote conversation between international photographer James Barnor and sociologist Rachel Pepper.
-Other confirmed speakers include: Rachel Lichtenstein, Daniel Cid, Hrair Sarkissian, Jessica Murray, Ingrid Pollard, Stephen Mayers, Alice Maude-Roxby, Judy Price, Esther Windsor, Tiong Ang and Vic Seidler.
+Other confirmed speakers include: Rachel Lichtenstein, Daniel Cid, Hrair Sarkissian, Ingrid Pollard, Stephen Mayes, Alice Maude-Roxby & Stefanie Seibold, Judy Price, Esther Windsor, Tiong Ang and Vic Seidler.
 Urban Encounters is run in partnership with Kingston and Falmouth Universities.